-The Styles tab gives you options to change the style of a component, as seen in the image below.
+The Styles tab provides options to change the visual appearance of a component.

-When you click any on any step, the Parameters and Output tabs will open in the right pane.
-This is where you can fill in the parameters of your desired action.
+When working with actions in a flow, selecting a step opens the Parameters and Output tabs in the right pane.
+This is where you specify the parameters for your chosen action.

-For a detailed discussion of Output, please see the article titled 'What is Output and how to use it?'
+For a more detailed discussion of the Output tab, please refer to the article titled 'What is Output and How to Use It?'

-In jexl syntax, you can select your app variables or page variables, as seen in the images below.
+In the jexl syntax, you can reference your app variables or page variables as demonstrated below.

-You can also do basic arithmetic operations and add characters to your dynamic values or numbers.
+Additionally, you can perform basic arithmetic operations and concatenate characters with dynamic values or numbers.